devconcept/multer-gridfs-storage/README.md

 var upload = multer({ storage: storage });
 ```

 In this example a random number is used for the file identifier.

+***Important note***

-Normally you shouldn't use this function
+> Normally you shouldn't use this function
 unless you want granular control of your file ids because auto-generated identifiers are guaranteed to be unique.

-Please note that the identifiers must conform to the MongoDb spec for ObjectID, that is a 24 byte hex string, 12 byte binary string or a Number.
+Please note that the identifiers must conform to the MongoDb spec for ObjectID, that is, a 24 bytes hex string, 12 byte binary string or a Number.

 #### metadata